hillaabra/pinterest-data-pipeline934/README.md

 - An API configured on API Gateway with:
     - a proxy resource integrated with the EC2 instance for the ingestion of data via the Kafka client
     - Kinesis-integrated resources with HTTP methods enabling the ingestion of data to Kinesis streams with header settings configured
-- 3x streams created in AWS Kinesis (1x for each dataset)
+- 3x data streams created in AWS Kinesis (1x for each dataset)
-- An MWAA environment and an S3 bucket within it to hold the DAGs for the batch layer job orchestration, with API-token access to allow Databricks to connect to the AWS account.
+- An MWAA environment and an S3 bucket within it to hold the DAGs for the batch layer job orchestration, with API-token access to allow Databricks to connect to the AWS account

 In order to follow the principle of least privilege, it would be recommended to:
 - Create an IAM user with full S3 access permissions through which to authorize connection between Databricks and AWS S3